lokendra2102/reasy/README.md

 ### Removing Globals

-- #### removeGlobalHeaders()
+- #### headers()
-    - removeGlobalHeaders() method can be used to remove any defualt headers present in globalHeaders object.
+    - reasy.erase.headers() method can be used to remove any defualt headers present in globalHeaders object.
     \
     &nbsp;
     ```js
-    removeAbortController()
+    reasy.erase.headers()
     ```

-- #### removeDefaultDomain()
+- #### domain()
-    - removeDefaultDomain() method can be used to remove defualt domain added previously.
+    - reasy.erase.domain() method can be used to remove defualt domain added previously.
     \
     &nbsp;
     ```js
-    removeDefaultDomain()
+    reasy.erase.domain()
     ```

-- #### removePostRequestHook()
+- #### postRequest()
-    - removePostRequestHook() method is used to remove the post response hook interceptor and sets back to default response handling.
+    - reasy.erase.postRequest() method is used to remove the post response hook interceptor and sets back to default response handling.
     \
     &nbsp;
     ```js
-    removePostRequestHook()
+    reasy.erase.postRequest()
     ```

-- #### removePreRequestHook()
+- #### preRequest()
-    - removePreRequestHook() method is used to remove the pre request hook interceptor and sets back to default request handling.
+    - reasy.erase.preRequest() method is used to remove the pre request hook interceptor and sets back to default request handling.
     \
     &nbsp;
     ```js
-    removePreRequestHook()
+    reasy.erase.preRequest()
     ```

 - #### removeAbortController()
-    - removeAbortController() method will remove global timeout for requests fired using reasy.
+    - reasy.erase.removeAbortController() method will remove global timeout for requests fired using reasy.
 Timeout still can be used in request level.
     \
     &nbsp;
     ```js
-    removeAbortController()
+    reasy.erase.removeAbortController()
     ```